-(i) the unit must be covered by a PBV HAP contract that first became effective after 4/18/2017, and
+- (d) Projects that are in a census tract with a poverty rate of 20% or less, as determined in the most recent American Community Survey 5-Year Estimates. - (e) Projects not subject to Project Cap - (a) Certain types of projects that were previously subject to certain federal rent restrictions or receiving another type of long-term housing subsidy provided by HUD are not subject to the Project Cap. - (1) Exception Requirements: - (i) the unit must be covered by a PBV HAP contract that first became effective after 4/18/2017, and - (ii) in the 5 years prior to the date the PHA either (a) issued the RFP under which the project was selected or (b) selected the project without competition, the unit met at least one of the two following conditions: - (a) the unit received one of the following types of HUD assistance: - (i) Public Housing Capital or Operating Funds; - (ii) other Project Based Rental Assistance, including Moderate Rehabilitation and SRO Program; - (iii) Housing for Elderly (§202 of the Housing Act of 1959); - (iv) Housing for persons with Disabilities (§811 of the Cranston Gonzalez National Affordable Housing Act); - (v) The Rent Supplement Program (§101 of the Housing and Urban Development Act of 1965); - (vi) The Rental Assistance Program (§236(f)(2) of the National Housing Act; or - (b) the unit was subject to a rent restriction as a result of one of the following HUD programs: - (i) §236; - (ii) §221(d)(3) or (d)(4) BMIR; - (iii) Housing for Elderly (§202 of the Housing Act of 1959);

-(ii) in the 5 years prior to the date the PHA either (a) issued the RFP under which the project was selected or (b) selected the project without competition, the unit met at least one of the two following conditions: (a) the unit received one of the following types of HUD assistance: (i) Public Housing Capital or Operating Funds; (ii) other Project Based Rental Assistance, including Moderate Formatted: Indent: Left: 1", First line: 0" Rehabilitation and SRO Program; (iii) Housing for Elderly (§202 of the Housing Act of 1959); (iv) Housing for persons with Disabilities (§811 of the Cranston Gonzalez National Affordable Housing Act); (v) The Rent Supplement Program (§101 of the Housing and Urban Development Act of 1965); (vi) The Rental Assistance Program (§236(f)(2) of the National Housing (b) the unit was subject to a rent restriction as a result of one of the following Formatted: Indent: Left: 0.7" HUD programs: (i) §236; (ii) §221(d)(3) or (d)(4) BMIR; (iii) Housing for Elderly (§202 of the Housing Act of 1959); (iv) Housing for persons with Disabilities (§811 of the Cranston Gonzalez Formatted: Indent: Left: 1" National Affordable Housing Act). (b) Any PBV assistance provided to these properties may be used to project base up to Formatted: Indent: Left: 0" 100% of the units in the project. (c) Both existing units and rehabilitated units qualify for the exception under this section. (i) new construction units qualify as replacement housing if: Formatted: Indent: Left: 0.9" (a) the unit that it is replacing received one of the two forms of HUD Formatted: Indent: Left: 1.1" assistance listed above within 5 years from the date the PHA either issued the RFP under which the PBV new construct project was selected or selected the PBV new construction project under a prior competition or without competition, the date of selection is the date the PHA notice of owner selection. (b) the new unit is located on the same site as the unit it is replacing; Formatted: Indent: Left: 0" (c) one of the primary purposes of the planned development of the PBV Formatted: Indent: Left: 1.1" new construction project is or was to replace the affordable rental units that existed at the site, as evidenced by at least one of the following: (i) Former residents of the original project are provided with a Formatted: Indent: Left: 1.3", First line: 0" selection preference that provided the family with the right of first occupancy at the PBV new construction project when it is ready for occupancy. (ii) Prior to demolition of the original project, the PBV new construction project was specifically identified as replacement housing for that original project as part of a documented plan for redevelopment of the site. (ii) The unit size confirmation and number of units may differ from the Formatted: Indent: Left: 0.9" original project that the PBV units are replacing, as well as the total number of units.
+- (iv) Housing for persons with Disabilities (§811 of the Cranston Gonzalez National Affordable Housing Act). - (b) Any PBV assistance provided to these properties may be used to project base up to 100% of the units in the project. - (c) Both existing units and rehabilitated units qualify for the exception under this section. - (i) new construction units qualify as replacement housing if: - (a) the unit that it is replacing received one of the two forms of HUD assistance listed above within 5 years from the date the PHA either issued the RFP under which the PBV new construct project was selected or selected the PBV new construction project under a prior competition or without competition, the date of selection is the date the PHA notice of owner selection. - (b) the new unit is located on the same site as the unit it is replacing;(c) one of the primary purposes of the planned development of the PBV new construction project is or was to replace the affordable rental units that existed at the site, as evidenced by at least one of the following: - (i) Former residents of the original project are provided with a selection preference that provided the family with the right of first occupancy at the PBV new construction project when it is ready for occupancy. - (ii) Prior to demolition of the original project, the PBV new construction project was specifically identified as replacement housing for that original project as part of a documented plan for redevelopment of the site. - (ii) The unit size confirmation and number of units may differ from the original project that the PBV units are replacing, as well as the total number of units.
 However, under no may the project cap exception be applied to PBV new construction units that exceed the total number of covered units in the original project that the PBV units are replacing.

-15.2.45 Site Selection Standards
+15.2.5 Site Selection Standards